-o Ephedrine is stocked on the Anaesthetic Trolley in each Theatre.
-The Theatre Controlled Drug Register is reconciled daily with the ephedrine ampoules that are stored on the resuscitation trolley and in the anaesthetic trolley in each Theatre.

-o Propofol is stocked on crash trolley and anaesthetic trolley and is checked daily in PACU and MOT
+- o Ephedrine is stocked on the Anaesthetic Trolley in each Theatre and on the airway/HDU trolley in PACU.
+The Theatre Controlled Drug Register is reconciled daily with the ephedrine ampoules that are stored on the resuscitation trolley, airway/HDU trolley and in the anaesthetic trolley in each Theatre. - o Propofol is stocked on crash trolley, airway/HDU trolley and anaesthetic trolley and is checked daily in PACU and MOT